Are you planning a memorial service for a loved one who loved cooking or trying new restaurants and dishes?

 Pumpkins aren’t just delicious in pies, and for making jack-0-lanterns at Halloween, they also can make gorgeous decorations for a memorial service.
 If your loved one’s memorial service is taking place in the Fall, pumpkins will make a fitting seasonal addition to the decor.

 In the above example, a few of the pumpkins were spray painted with metallic copper paint to create a more sophisticated look.
 This easy DIY decoration only requires a few pumpkins and a can of spray paint.
-You can find metallic spray paint at your local craft or hardware store or order it online on Amazon.
+You can find metallic spray paint at your local craft or hardware store or order it online.

 Instead of filling clear glass Christmas ornaments with tree clippings (as seen in the centre image above), fill them with a variety of different types of fresh herbs, spices, or other kinds of dried ingredients (e.g. whole dried chillies) to reflect the cooking theme.